 What does it mean to celebrate Advent in France?

-The period of the Advent represents the hope of Christmas, when light conquers and expels darkness.
+The period of Advent represents the hope of Christmas when light conquers and expels darkness.
 The preparation for Christmas during the four weeks of Advent in France makes the sad days of November into an exciting time, particularly for children.

 Children mark the progression of the four last weeks before Christmas by opening one door per day on an Advent calendar, while at home and in churches, Advent wreaths are lit.

 The Advent calendar has become a tradition in French homes today.
 They are mainly for children, for whom the countdown to Christmas is terribly exciting.
 Shops will sell mostly Advent calendars with 24 windows, behind which are chocolates or small toys.
 The calendars themselves are usually large rectangular cards, displaying a Christmas scene or a German-looking medieval town!

 German Lutherans originally created the idea of Advent calendars in the 19th Century.
 The Austrian Landesmuseum dates the first printed Advent calendar to the beginner of the 20th century.